 Adjustable gastric banding and bypass require longer healing than sleeve gastrectomy or duodenal switch.
 These procedures also carry greater complications and risks and require more intensive monitoring during recovery.

 Older patients may require more time to recover than younger ones because they heal more slowly.

 Weight loss surgery can be very beneficial in helping people manage their health conditions, such as diabetes, high blood pressure, and high cholesterol levels.

-However, suppose you suffer from any pre-existing health condition such as heart disease or diabetes before your weight loss surgery.
+However, suppose you suffer from pre-existing health conditions such as heart disease or diabetes before your weight loss surgery.
 In that case, you should speak with your doctor, which may affect your recovery time post-operation.